 - Slowly add the heavy cream to the butter and garlic, whisking as you add the cream.

-- Bring the sauce to a gentle simmer.
+- Once all of the cream is added bring the sauce to a gentle simmer.
 Simmer for 5 minutes, stirring often to prevent scorching.

 - Place the hot pasta in a large bowl, stirring to prevent clumping.